Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Background and Related Work

+ATD is commonly studied through structural and architectural analysis techniques.
+Unlike code-level debt, ATD often propagates across multiple components and design decisions, making it more difficult and costly to detect and repay~\cite{carrillo2018ripple,xiao2016identifying}.
+Prior work has used architectural smells, dependency analysis, coupling metrics, modularity violations, and other architecture recovery or conformance checking techniques to identify ATD symptoms in software systems~\cite{martini2015investigating,xiao2016identifying,nayebi2019longitudinal,verdecchia2020architectural}.
+However, these techniques also have limitations.
+Architectural smells or structural anomalies do not always correspond to actual debt, as some may reflect intentional design trade-offs, temporary adaptations, or context-dependent decisions.
+As a result, structural detection approaches may suffer from false positives and may not fully reveal whether developers themselves perceive a given architectural problem as debt~\cite{fontana2016antipattern}.

-Self-Admitted Technical Debt (SATD) refers to instances where developers explicitly acknowledge technical shortcomings, workarounds, or architectural compromises through natural language artifacts such as code comments, commit messages, and issue reports~\cite{sutoyo2023self}.
-Early research on SATD primarily focused on source code comments.
-For example, Potdar and Shihab~\cite{potdar2014exploratory} conducted a large-scale manual analysis of code comments and identified 62 SATD patterns, noting that experienced developers often introduce SATD and that removal rates are limited over time.
-However, this work does not address architecture-specific SATD in non-code artifacts, which our work seeks to resolve by focusing on ATD expressions within issue tracking systems.
+To complement these structural approaches, researchers have also studied SATD, which refers to cases where developers explicitly acknowledge technical shortcomings, workarounds, or design compromises in natural language artifacts such as code comments, commit messages, and issue reports~\cite{sutoyo2026self}.
+Because SATD is explicitly documented by practitioners, it can provide direct evidence of perceived debt and its rationale.
+Early SATD research focused on source code comments, with Potdar and Shihab~\cite{potdar2014exploratory} identifying 62 SATD patterns and Maldonado et al.~\cite{da2017using} later showing that supervised NLP methods can detect SATD more effectively than keyword-based approaches.

-Building upon this, Maldonado et al. \cite{da2017using} proposed an automated approach for identifying SATD using natural language processing (NLP).
-They focused on two common SATD types (i.e., design debt and requirement debt) by training Maximum Entropy classifier on comments from ten open-source projects.
-Their results showed that their approach significantly outperformed keyword-based methods, achieving F1-scores of 0.620 for design debt and 0.403 for requirement debt.
-Moreover, the study demonstrated that high classification accuracy could be achieved using a relatively small portion of labeled comments, which supported the feasibility of cost-effective SATD detection.
-However, their work does not address the unique challenges of detecting ATD, which requires understanding higher-level architectural concerns beyond what is typically expressed in code comments.

-While initial work focused on code comments, later studies extended SATD detection to issue tracking systems.
-Dai and Kruchten~\cite{dai2017detecting} explored SATD in non-code artifacts by labeling over 8,000 issues from a commercial system and applying Na\"ive Bayes classifier.
-Their method achieved a precision of 0.72 and a recall of 0.81 in detecting SATD types, such as design, requirement, and UI debt.
-This study was among the first to demonstrate the feasibility of SATD detection in issue trackers using machine learning.
-However, their approach did not specifically address the detection of ATD, particularly in the context of open-source issue trackers, where architectural concerns may be more nuanced and challenging to identify.